H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 * conceptual grounding; and
 * consideration of broader community-network and digital-sovereignty practice.

+### Independent analysis demonstrates:

+* that a relevant issue or community has received substantive original analysis;
+* the evidence, assumptions, and methods used by the identified author;
+* questions that may warrant further investigation;
+* possible development or decision pathways;
+* contemporaneous professional analysis that may later support evaluation or case-study work; and
+* organizational or project learning where the analysis is later considered by Harmony for Hope.

+Independent analysis does **not** automatically demonstrate:

+* H4H sponsorship;
+* H4H funding;
+* adoption by the current pilot;
+* institutional agreement with the findings;
+* public authority;
+* implementation approval; or
+* demonstrated project outcomes.

-None of these categories, individually or together, should be treated as evidence that the proposed Mount Hope public-connectivity infrastructure is already deployed.
+None of these evidence categories, individually or together, should be treated as evidence that the proposed Mount Hope public-connectivity infrastructure is already deployed.

 ---